COVID-19 Relief Grant for Credit Union Employees

 On March 13, 2020, the President of the United States issued an emergency declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act in response to the ongoing Coronavirus COVID-19 pandemic.
 With this emergency declaration, the Carolinas Credit Union Foundation has activated its Disaster Relief Aid Program to support credit union employees in the Carolinas with COVID-19 Relief Grants.

-The intent of the Foundation’s COVID-19 Relief Grants is to help credit union employees pay for essential living expenses such as rent/mortgage for a primary residence, utilities, and food when there is a loss of income in the household related to COVID-19.
+The intent of the Foundation’s COVID-19 Relief Grants is to help credit union employees pay for essential living expenses such as rent/mortgage for a primary residence, utilities, and food when there is a loss of income in the household or an increase in expenses related to COVID-19.
 These grants are for individuals who are experiencing significant financial hardship and are designed to supplement stimulus funds, PTO from your credit union and unemployment from a spouse/partner.
 Even if credit union employees are physically well, we recognize that many in the credit union community of the Carolinas are facing great financial difficulties triggered by business disruptions and job losses in the household.

-The COVID-19 Relief Grant Application can be submitted by a credit union employee who is experiencing significant financial hardship due to loss of income in the household related to this pandemic and has little to no savings to cover monthly expenses.
+The COVID-19 Relief Grant Application can be submitted by a credit union employee who is experiencing significant financial hardship due to loss of income in the household or an increase in expenses related to this pandemic and has little to no savings to cover monthly expenses.
 Credit unions have made this electronic application available to its employees or it may be requested at [email protected].
 This application will be treated in a confidential manner by the Carolinas Credit Union Foundation; however, non-identifying statistical information will be reported to the credit union and others on a periodic basis.

 Any employee of a credit union headquartered in North Carolina or South Carolina is eligible to apply.